 Fly fishing is a delightful sporting activity for both individuals and families.
 For those of you who enjoy the excellent fishing activity, you might want to try your hand at it, It is one of the best expeditions that promote bonding and relaxation.
 There are many places in the United States of America that are known to have fly fishing, Montana is however known to be one of the best fly fishing places there is.
 Here are some ten things you probably didn’t know about Montana fly fishing.

 1) Fishing weather

 I am sure we all love a good sunny day for designated fly fishing.
-This practice has proven retrogressive to successful fly fishing in Montana.
 The best weather to do some fly fishing is during a cloudy, sometimes snowy and rainy days.
 This is because trout are known to have a bias towards darkness.
 They are known to feed after dark.
 Therefore, it is advisable to come out after nightfall or during cloudy days to fly-fish.

 2) Where to find more fish

 Most of you have at least once experienced lousy fishing days where you stay at the river for hours without getting lucky.
 Here is a hint that might solve your “bad day” problems.
 When experiencing a bad fishing day, you might want to try the lower parts of the river and probably the big pools created by the river currents.
 When the fish are scarce upstream, try the exit of bear trap canyon, despite the high angling pressure this place has much fish.